Intern Support Group/Peer Consultation

 - The details of the Track are negotiated with the intern, members of the training staff and the Training Committee.

-The following optional Tracks will be offered during the fall 2013 Semester:
+The following optional Tracks were offered during the fall 2014 Semester:

 - Diversity Training